JarukitMan/tush/README.md

 ## Abnormalities:

 1. (...) instead of $(...) - No idea why shells went with that approach,\
     it's a real bother to write in the shell.
 2. f".{...}.." for formatted strings - Just like in python.\
     Strings in normal bash is very, very annoying.
 3. Vim-style text navigation - Personal preferences.
+4. Thick shell.
+Similar to vim's "q:" screen.
+The shell clears the stdin part of the screen and\
+    lets processes "take over" while keeping track of the stdin and stdout to put in the buffer later.\
+    It then rewrites the stdin area buffer.
 ___

 ## Features, period.